Kamilkampfwagen-II/MC-RTX-Mirror-Blocks/README.md

 # MC-RTX-Mirror-Blocks
 **THIS PACKS NEEDS DXR ENABLED TO WORK AS INTENDED.
-WITH RAY TRACING OFF THEY WILL APPEAR WHITE**\
+WITHOUT RAY TRACING NEW TEXTURES WILL APPEAR WHITE**\
-Resource packs to convert some vanilla blocks into mirrors.
+Resource packs retexture:

-- Mirror textured white glass
+- White glass
-- Mirror textured activator rail
+- Activator rail

-I chose those blocks to retexture because they are the least common blocks suitable for this purpose as the way I see it.
+I've chosen those because they are not really common in builds.

 **Some Tips:**
 - Both sides of the activator rail have the same mirror texture.
-For those of you wondering.
+This enables following:
-- With mirror textured rails, you can build a working periscope.
-Their slope is exactly 45 degrees so they reflect the direct light at exactly 90 degrees.
+- You can build a working periscope.
+Rail slope is 45 degrees.
-- To place them in the air you can use either glass or a barrier block.
-You may need a borderless glass block addon.
-For some reason, color information on entity models gets lost when passing through two different glass blocks or the same with a gap between them.
-You won't be able to see the colors of things handled by entity model renderer like mobs, chests, etc. To avoid this, use a barrier block instead.
-It has no refraction.
+- To place rails in the air, _-you obviously need to build a 2x2 stair-_, use barrier blocks.
+Using glass blocks:
+[light source] -> [glass] -> [rail] -> [glass] -> [rail] -> [camera]
+As you can see, light will have to pass through two separate glass blocks in order to reach to the bottom.
+For some reason IDK, this removes the color information of entities.
+This includes everything handled by Entity Model Renderer like chests, beds etc.
-- MC RTX's light bounce limit is 7; if you are looking into a chain of mirrors, the rest will appear gray.
-Mirrors rooms will have 14 reflections per dimension.
+- Light bounce limit is 8, for mirrors rest will appear white.

 **How to Create Your Own:**
-If you are not happy with my choices, you can use the template to create one yourself.
+If you are not happy with my choices, you can use the template to create a new one yourself.
 - Download the repository: Code -> Download ZIP
 - Go to **Template/Textures/Blocks**
 - Duplicate the **block_texture.texture_set.json** file if you need to retexture multiple blocks in a single package